 The scenic wooden stairway eventually turns into concrete, which will ultimately transport you down to sea level, back on Sansome Street, a few blocks from the bay.

-Last leg of Filbert Steps that connect to Sansome St.
+The last leg of Filbert Steps that connect to Sansome St.

 C. Levi’s Plaza